-- 1. The long-term toxicity testing on fish also requested at C.4. below (triggered by Annex VIII, Section 9.1.3., column 2) - 2.
-Activated sludge respiration inhibition testing (Annex VIII, Section 9.1.4.; Test method: OECD TG 209) with the Substance
+- Justification for an adaptation of the Short-term repeated dose toxicity study (28day) (Annex VIII, Section 8.6.1.) - 2.
+Justification for an adaptation of the screening for reproductive/developmental toxicity (Annex VIII, Section 8.7.1.) - 3.
+The long-term toxicity testing on fish also requested at C.4. below (triggered by Annex VIII, Section 9.1.3., column 2) - 4.
+Activated sludge respiration inhibition testing (Annex VIII, Section 9.1.4.; Test method: OECD TG 209) with the Substance method OECD TG 413) in rats with the Substance